 Minimizes Urinary Tract Infections

-This indicates the percentage of patients that have had a urinary tract infection.
-Urinary tract infections are routinely associated with nursing homes with worse hygiene protocols.
-Better nursing care minimizes the number likelihood of residents sustaining infections.
-We want to point out that this metric is sometimes skewed by the fact that facilities have different reporting standards for infections.
+This is the percent of residents that suffered from a urinary tract infection.
+Urinary tract infections are often associated with facilities with lower levels of hygiene.
+Closer supervision can limit the number likelihood of residents sustaining infections.
+Note that this datapoint is sometimes skewed by the fact that facilities have different reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

 In Cody Regional Health Long Term Care Center, 21.02% of Patients use Anti-Psychotic Medication

 This indicates the percentage of patients given antipsychotic medications.
 These drugs are used for treating a variety of conditions, such as cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication